survivorbat/donetminor-audit-log/README.md

-# Miffy AuditLogging
+# Miffy RabbitMQ AuditLogging

 ![GitHub](https://img.shields.io/github/license/survivorbat/miffy-auditlogger)

-This is an extension project for the Miffy Framework that allows you to replay events stored in a audit log database.
+This is an extension project for the Miffy Framework's RabbitMQ implementation that allows you to replay events stored in a audit log database.
 This project consists of a server component hosted in a docker container and a package to utilise the server in an existing Miffy project.